Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background: Abstract

 \section{Abstract}

-We investigate the influence of noninertial and spin effects on the 2D Dirac oscillator (DO) interacting with a uniform magnetic field and with the Aharonov-Bohm (AB) effect in the cosmic string spacetime.
-As results, we verify that the Dirac spinor is written in terms of the confluent hypergeometric functions and the energy spectrum depends of the quantum numbers $n$ and $m_l$, parameters $s$ and $\eta$ associated to the spin effects and to topology of the cosmic string, magnetic flux $\Phi$ of the AB effect, cyclotron frequency $\omega_c$ generated by magnetic field, and of the angular velocity $\Omega$ of the rotating frame.
-In the nonrelativistic limit, we obtain the equation of motion of the quantum harmonic oscillator with two types of couplings: the spin-orbit coupling and the spin-rotation coupling.
-In particular, the relativistic and nonrelativistic energy spectra are periodic functions and increase in function of $\eta$ and $\Omega$.
-Finally, we comparing our results with other works, where verified that our problem generalizes some particular planar cases of the literature.
+In this work, we analyze the influence of noninertial and spin effects on the dynamics of the 2D Dirac oscillator in the magnetic cosmic string background.
+To model this background, we consider a uniform magnetic field, the Aharonov-Bohm effect, and a parameter $\eta$ generated by a cosmic string.
+Posteriorly, we determine the bound-state solutions of the system: the Dirac spinor and the relativistic energy spectrum.
+We verified that this spinor is written in terms of the generalized Laguerre polynomials and this spectrum depends on the effective quantum number $N_r$, angular velocity $\Omega$ and parameter $s$ associated to the noninertial and spin effects, magnetic flux $\Phi$, cyclotron frequency $\omega_c$, zero-point energy $E_0$, and on the deficit angle $\eta$.
+In particular, we note that besides this spectrum to be a periodic function and asymmetric, its values infinitely increase when $\eta\to 0$ or $N_r=\omega_c=\Omega\to\infty$.
+We also note that the energies of the antiparticle with spin down are larger than of the particle with spin up or down.
+In the nonrelativistic limit, we get the Schr\"{o}dinger-Pauli oscillator with two types of couplings: the spin-orbit coupling and the spin-rotation coupling, and two Hamiltonians: one quantum harmonic oscillator-type and other Zeeman-type.
+Finally, we compare our results with other works, where we verified that our problem generalizes some particular cases of the literature when $\Omega$, $\omega_c$, $\Phi$, $s$ or $\eta$ are excluded from the system.